Dr. Leslie Ramos Salazar

 5201 North Maple Ave, Mail Stop SA 46

 Fresno, CA 93740-8027

 email | vitae

 Interests: Interpersonal Communication, Compassionate Communication, Cyberbullying, Parent-Child Communication and Health Communication, Conflict in Close Relationships, Communication Theory, Quantitative Methods.

-Dr. Ramos Salazar conducts research on interpersonal communication, compassionate communication, conflict, negotiation, and facilitation, and health communication.
+Dr. Ramos Salazar’s work appears in publications such as Communication Quarterly, Health Communication, and Women and Language.
+She conducts research on interpersonal communication, compassionate communication, conflict negotiation, cyberbullying, and health communication.
 More specifically, her research interests are centered on the ways human beings can improve their own communication skills to improve fruitless communication patterns in relationships that deal with relational problems (e.g., cyberbullying, destructive conflict; health issues).
-Her current research interests involve exploring whether expressing compassion in friendships, families, and romantic relationships can empower individuals to lead healthier relationships, which can enhance their quality of life.
+Her main research interest involves exploring whether expressing compassion in friendships, families, and romantic relationships can empower individuals to lead healthier relationships, which can enhance their quality of life.

 In addition, her research has been competitively selected for presentation at the Western States Communication Association (WSCA), National Communication Association (NCA), and International Communication Association (ICA) since 2009.
 She has been awarded a solo Top-Four paper for the Interpersonal Communication Interest Group of the WSCA in 2014, a co-authored Top-Four paper for the Interpersonal Communication Interest Group of the WSCA in 2012, and a co-authored Top-Four paper for the Applied Communication Division of the NCA in 2010.
 She also currently serves as the 2014-2015 Chair and Program Planner of the Health Communication Interest Group of the Western States Communication Association.